Dramatic scenery along the Bay of Fundy on the Cape Chignecto Trail

 There were numerous lookouts along the way offering spectacular coastal vistas.
 Cape Chignecto itself wasn’t nearly as dramatic as the rest of the shoreline.
 Seabirds and wild flowers made this part of the hike very enjoyable.

-Some signage around in Cape Chignecto Park
+Some signage around on the Cape Chignecto Trail

-Some signage around in the park
+Some signage around on the Cape Chignecto Trail

 Phenomenal cliff top views on the trail